qmk/qmk_firmware/keyboards/xcstore/cc67/readme.md

 # CC67

-A 65% keyboard made by XCStore, which controlled by an STM32F401xC (probably not genuine) chipset.
+A 65% keyboard made by XCStore, which controlled by an STM32F401xC chipset.
 The keyboard features per-key RGB, RGB underglow.

 * Keyboard Maintainer: XCStore
-* Hardware Supported: STM32F401xC (probably not genuine)
+* Hardware Supported: STM32F401xC
 * Hardware Availability: From XCStore on Taobao

 Make example for this keyboard (after setting up your build environment):